-Make We Pay More Funding Your Structured Settlement Purchaser
+Make We Pay More Funding Your Structured Settlement Buyer

 Winning a lawsuit may seem like a solution to problems including medical bills, lost wages, and other types of damages.
-However, based on the settlement terms, people may only receive a small structured settlement payment on a monthly basis, which pays out over decades or for life.
+However, based on the settlement terms, people may only receive a small structured settlement payment on a periodic basis, which pays out over a long period of time or for life.

 Other types of annuity examples include lottery winnings.
 While relatively uncommon, lottery winners can opt to sell their winning payments for a lump sum of cash.

 This can create a very real problem after winning a lawsuit.
 Small amounts of money that arrive periodically may not cover medical bills, living expenses, all the costs of rehabilitation and lost wages.
 These types of structured settlement payments can impact your ability to get back on track.

 At We Pay More Funding, our team is able to purchase a portion of your structured settlement payments or make an offer for the full settlement with a lump sum of cash.
 This provides you with the money you need to pay off bills, mortgages, eliminate credit card debt, or even return to school or fund a business venture.

 What is a structured settlement, and how does it work?

 Larger settlements, either settled between the parties or awarded through the courts against a company or individual are often paid out as an annuity or structured settlement.
 In other words, the settlement is paid out in smaller payments rather than in one lump sum.

 Many people ask, “can a structured settlement be changed so they can receive their cash faster?”
 The answer is you can sell your future payments, but only through the approval of the court.
 Individuals cannot sell a structured settlement unless a judge reviews the terms and approves the transaction.